Zenith-the-realest/school-vault/Notes/English/Exposure - Poem.md

 ## Biblical imagery:

 Owen describes the distant gunfire as a "dull rumour of some other war."
 This could be the soldiers thinking that they are **detached form whatever battle is occurring elsewhere,** as they are attempting to survive the harsh weather conditions.
-However, this could also be a biblical allusion: In Matthew 24, jesus mentions "you will hear of wars and rumours of wars", his point being that **the end of the world will come with no one's notice.** However, the point that Owen's reference makes is that **the end of the world has already come for the freezing soldiers.**
+However, this could also be a biblical allusion: In Matthew 24, Jesus mentions "you will hear of wars and rumours of wars", his point being that **the end of the world will come with no one's notice.** However, the point that Owen's reference makes is that **the end of the world has already come for the freezing soldiers.**

 ## Personification: